 ISC is basically injection of an oxidizing gas (air or oxygen-enriched air) to generate heat by burning a portion of resident oil.
+Most of the oil is driven toward the producers by a combination of gasdrive (from the combustion gases), steam, and waterdrive.
 This process is also called fire flooding to describe the movement of a burning front inside the reservoir.
 Based on the respective directions of front propagation and air flow, the process can be forward (when the combustion front advances in the same direction as the air flow) or reverse (when the front moves against the air flow).
 This process has been studied extensively in laboratories and tried in the field.
-The idea is that it could be a useful way to produce very heavy oils with high viscosity.